-A mentored hunting program was introduced in 2008 as a way to allow parents to decide when their children are ready to begin hunting.
-Any resident youth, at least 10 years of age and less than 16 years of age, is not required to possess a hunting license as long as they are accompanied by a licensed hunting mentor at least 18 years of age.
+A mentored hunting program was introduced in 2008 to allow parents to decide when their children are ready to begin hunting.
+Until 2018, any resident youth, at least 10 years of age and less than 16 years of age, was not required to possess a hunting license if they are accompanied by a licensed hunting mentor at least 18 years of age in physical possession of their hunter education certificate.
+The minimum age for resident mentor hunters was removed in 2018.
+In 2021, the mentor hunting program was extended to non-resident youth.
 The one-on-one interaction in the field is intended to encourage hunter safety, hunter ethics, and respect for wildlife and their habitats.
-According to the latest hunter harvest survey, approximately 2,439 youth participated in the mentored hunting program during the 2014-2015 pheasant season.
+According to the latest hunter harvest survey, approximately 1,690 youth participated in the mentored hunting program during the 2022-2023 pheasant season.